Written By: Amber Hollingsworth, LPC

 When someone is being punished, it activates their emotional brain (actually it sets it on fire).

 When this happens, the thinking part of the brain gets overruled by the emotional part.
 The part of the brain that could learn a lesson is disabled essentially.

 You can’t think good when you’re upset!
 (Yes, I know that ain’t proper grammar!
 Hahaha).

-This is dangerous territory, because when people feel this way they are very likely to justify some other sort of bad behavior or even a “revenge behavior.”
+This is dangerous territory, because when people feel this way they are very likely to justify some other sort of bad behaviour or even a “revenge behaviour.”

 The problem is that other people’s inappropriate behaviors often hit our emotional buttons, and like I said before, “when we’re upset, we don’t think good!”
 What usually ends up happening is that we get emotionally reactive and our first instinct is usually to do whatever our parents would have done to us (because it’s hard wired in our brains).
 Ever find yourself saying the exact same phrases as your parents did when you were a kid????

 The best way to circumvent this instinct is to have some pre-planned ways of responding to difficult situations.
 If you don’t know what to do ahead of time, you probably won’t be able to think clearly enough to come up with an effective strategy on the spot.

 For many of us, not giving out a consequence (fancy word for punishment), seems almost SACRILEGIOUS!
 Just remember, it’s about doing what works, not what feels good.